 4. Your Idea Is Free To Be Copied

 By exposing your idea on a crowdfunding platform, you are welcoming (and perhaps challenging) anyone else to copy the idea, and perhaps even enhance it.
 The more unique your idea is, the more worthy it is to be copied by a corporation.
-It will be exhaustive to fight them with your financial resources, and your project execution probably won’t top a business behemoth’s.
+It will be exhaustive to fight them with your financial resources, and your project execution probably won’t top a business behemoth.

 The end users?
-Sorry to say they care little about originality, more on what is worth their money.
+Sorry to say they care little about originality, more about what is worth their money.
 Windows vs Apple and iOS vs Androids are just some of the examples of what embody this idea.